 In the end, the client didn't pay for an entire in-app messaging system.

-Where Technical Prejudice Can Harm CTO & Client Strategy
+Where Technical Prejudice Can Harm COO & Client Strategy

 When discussing an idea with a client, it's very likely that they, themselves, have not considered all the details involved.
 And any thorough developer in a discovery meeting will likely be running a background thread, thinking through ways in which the features being discussed might be implemented; they'll be thinking through the details.
 Which is totally normal for a passionate developer!